FrancesCoronel/personal-website-v3/content/podcast/episode-format.md

 If we’re not connected already, feel free to send an invite over and I’ll happily accept.

-We will be using LinkedIn to message each other.
+We will be using LinkedIn to message each other and coordinate on assets, etc.

 ### 2. Book a time through my Calendly